aa29zzjj/Project-2-Client-Server/README.md

 ```

- 2. An example exectution of the program appears next:
+ 2. An example execution of the program appears next:

  ```
  Using a neural network to learn a truth table.